 Learning Outcomes

-The aim of the course is to introduce students to the theory of time and spectral field by which continuous and discrete time systems are analyzed and designed.
-Based on this theory, students will be able to design analogue and digital filters based on frequency response specifications.
+The course introduces students to the design theory for continuous and discrete time linear systems.
+Based on this theory, students will be able to design analog and digital filters based on specifications in the frequency domain.

 Upon successful completion of the course the student will be able to:

-• Be able to design IIR and FIR filters using Matlab software tool.
+- Design FIR and IIR filters using the Matlab software tool.

 Course Contents